orthanc-mirrors/orthanc-book/Sphinx/source/developers/repositories.rst

 [debate] has become one of the holy wars of hacker culture."* We certainly don't want to endure this debate in the context of the Orthanc ecosystem.
-The fact is that a distributed revision-control was needed for Orthanc, and that both Git and Mercurial have similar set of features.
+The fact is that a distributed revision-control was needed for Orthanc, and that both Git and Mercurial have a similar set of features.

 If Orthanc were started in 2020, maybe we would have used Git, or maybe not.
-But the Orthanc ecosystem is not about versioning systems.
-We are entirely dedicated to lowering barriers to entry in the field of medical imaging.
+But the Orthanc ecosystem is not at all about versioning systems.
+We want to be entirely dedicated to lowering barriers to entry in the field of medical imaging.
 As a consequence, the choice of Mercurial should be considered as a part of the history, and we simply ask people to accept it as a fact.